Spelling Bee Competitions' Value: Advantages Beyond Spelling

-The term “spelling bee” generally conjures images of throngs of students with placards gently hanging around their necks, anxiously waiting in their seats on stage for their turn to traipse up to the single standing microphone, nervously waiting for the moderator to reveal their word, and scan every cell in their brains for roots, prefixes, suffixes, and word origins to be able to correctly spell that word aloud, which thereafter the audience erupts into applause.
+The phrase "spelling bee" usually evokes pictures of crowds of students with placards draped around their necks, waiting impatiently in their seats on stage for their turn to saunter up to the one standing microphone.
+They are anxiously waiting for the moderator to reveal their word and search every cell in their brains for roots, prefixes, suffixes, and word origins so they can spell it correctly out loud, to which the audience then erupts in applause.

 The cycle continues until the final student spells the winning word… confetti flies through the air, cheers are deafening within the auditorium, and that spelling bee champion accepts their hard-earned victory with two fists thrown straight up into the air.